PET-G filament is one of the best 3D printing materials to use thanks to the combination of PLA’s ease of printing and the strength of ABS.

 PETG vs PLA

-PET-G and PLA are frequently compared to each other because of their share of similar properties, including being some of the easiest 3D filaments to print.
+PET-G and PLA are frequently compared to each other because of their share of similar properties.
+They’re some of the easiest 3D filaments to print.
 But, the similarities don’t stop there.
 Both filaments are thermoplastics, and they both have high tensile strength.

 However, PETG is significantly more flexible than PLA.
 While PETG features an elongation at break of nearly 25%, PLA is very brittle, meaning it can break easily if pulled or bent.

 PLA is one of the most cost-efficient 3D printing materials, with PET-G coming out as just slightly more expensive.
-PLA is also environmentally friendly and is biodegradable, while PET-G is not.
+It is also environmentally friendly and is biodegradable, while PET-G is not.

 PLA is often used to create prints that have complex details or geometries.
-PLA is also often used to create prototypes, but if you need your prototype to be functional, strong, or heat-resistant, then PETG will be the better choice.
+We can also use PLA to create prototypes, but if you need your prototype to be functional, strong, or heat-resistant, then PETG will be the better choice.